 Sample of Approved Programs with South Asian Studies Coursework

-SIT/ Nepal: Tibetan and Himalayan People - Kathmandu, Nepal
+Tibetan and Himalayan Peoples in Kathmandu (SIT) - Kathmandu, Nepal

 For a list of programs with South Asian Studies coursework visit this Approved Program List.
 Additional approved programs located in India and Nepal may also have acceptable coursework and can be found on this Approved Program List.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where SAS courses may be available.

 Each academic department and program has a study abroad liaison who can answer questions about receiving major/minor credit and help you make choices about your study abroad program.
 You should speak with this faculty member before you go abroad, and again once you have returned.

 The liaison for South Asian Studies is Prof. Brian Horton.